 Responsibility starts with a mindset, so make it your business — whether you get the credit for it or not.

 This is a critical part of your ability to deliver value to your customers.
-I would like to believe that most companies will appreciate that, eventually.
+From what I see, most companies appreciate this, even if not immediately.

-Which stage are you operating in?
+Which level are you operating at?
 What is stopping you from getting to the next one?
-Share in the comments or via email and let’s get the discussion going.